-Needless to say, the second night of trekking Kalaw to Inle Lake was a good one.
+Needless to say, the second day of trekking in Myanmar was a good one.

 Manu and I were keen to wash up and we were told there were showers.
 Apparently ‘showers’ is a loose term: it was a semi-private trough of water with a plastic container which you could use to ladle the water over yourself.
 Not that I was expecting much.

 A couple of other groups were also staying there.
 We ate dinner in the dining room.
 Once the other groups left, we had an interesting talk with Sonny about politics and religion in Myanmar, something that couldn’t be spoken about in public, or at all really, during the oppressive military regime.